trpc/tupleson/README.md

 ## Introduction

+> This package is still experimental (although it's pretty well tested) & is subject to big changes

 A hackable JSON serializer/deserializer that allows you to serialize/deserialize almost[^1] anything.

 Serialize exactly what you want; no more, no less.